 The Discipline Review Body hears appeals against the decisions of the Discipline Committee.

-An appeal to the Discipline Review Body must be received by the Secretary to the Discipline Review Body within 28 days of the date on the written notification of the Discipline Committee’s decision to the student concerned.
+An appeal to the Discipline Review Body must be received by the Casework Team within 28 days of the date on the written notification of the Discipline Committee’s decision to the student concerned.

 An appeal against a sanction(s) set by the Discipline Committee may be made on one or more of the following grounds:

-• That the disciplinary process was not conducted in accordance with the above procedures.
+• That the disciplinary process was not conducted in accordance with the procedures.

 • That the penalty imposed was disproportionate to the offence.